-The succession suggests ecological, not evolutionary, succession: invasions of new environments by rapidly increasing populations of pre-existing organisms, diversifying as they spread and multiplied.
+Because the phyla maintain their distinct identity from the moment they appear, the succession suggests ecological rather than evolutionary succession: invasions of new environments by rapidly increasing populations of pre-existing organisms, diversifying as they spread and multiplied.

-The enormous changes in physiology and anatomy, occurred as new groups came on the scene, rather than as existing groups evolved.
+The ‘enormous changes in physiology and anatomy’ occurred as new groups came on the scene rather than as existing groups evolved.
 One can point to lineages where a great deal of evolution occurred.
-Take sharks.
+Take sharks, for example.
 Although there is nothing to indicate that these animals arose from creatures that were unshark-like, they subsequently gave rise to swordfish, skates and rays as well as other families of shark.
 This was ‘evolution’ on a large scale, including (in the electric and torpedo rays) the emergence of new organs.
 Another example is the various whale, dolphin and porpoise families, all of which descend from some land animal species.
 The transformation involved was enormous, and should not be downplayed.
 The coming-into-being of new families and orders can be as wondrous as the sudden appearance of the very first in their line.

 But as we have seen, the overall pattern – the progression from marine to terrestrial life, and from various kinds of invertebrate to various kinds of vertebrate – is not an evolutionary one.
 It has been assumed to make up a single genealogical tree only because there are many examples of large-scale evolution within it, commonly at the level of order and below.
 Few show, as Darwin expected, a chain of ‘numerous, successive, slight modifications’ or any signs of natural selection being important.
 Some other global process was going on.